-The least we can say is that mirrorless cameras (or hybrid cameras) are now the most popular in 2021 and 2022.
-It’s not surprising because these cameras can offer large sensors (4/3, APS-C up to Full Frame) in much smaller bodies than DSLRs (since they do not have mirrors) while keeping the advantage of interchangeable lenses.
-In addition, this family of cameras has made huge progress in recent years and Hybrid cameras now easily compete with DSLR cameras in terms of performance (it is no coincidence that Nikon and Canon started to launch Full Frame mirrorless cameras in 2018).
-And if you want to take pictures while traveling, these cameras are particularly interesting because they are an excellent compromise between weight / size and performance.
+In addition, this family of cameras has made huge progress in recent years and Hybrid cameras now easily compete with DSLR cameras in terms of performances (it is no coincidence that Nikon and Canon started to launch Full Frame mirrorless cameras with a few years of delay).
+And if you want to take pictures while traveling, these cameras are especially interesting because they are an excellent compromise between weight / size and performance.

-Afterwards, as with DSLR’s, it is sometimes a question of finding a compromise between budget, performance and size.
+Also, as with DSLR’s, it is sometimes a question of finding a compromise between budget, performance and size.
 So even if Full Frame mirrorless cameras have become more affordable (and remain smaller than their DSLR equivalents), they are not exactly “cheap” and the lenses that take full advantage of these sensors are not lightweight and cheap either.

-Last update : 26/01/2023
+Last update : 05/07/2024

-Sensor size: In the mirrorless camera family, you will find micro 4/3 sensors, APS-C and Full Frame sensors.
+- Sensor size: In the mirrorless camera family, you will find micro 4/3 sensors, APS-C and Full Frame sensors.
 In general, the larger the sensor size, the better the performance in low light and high light contrasts conditions.
 But it’s important to remember that the bodies with Full Frame sensors are a little larger / heavier and especially that the lenses for Full Frame sensors are larger than those specially designed for micro 4/3 and APS-C formats.
 In short, it is always a question of finding a good balance according to your needs and your budget.
 There is no answer better than the other and everything is a question of compromises

 - The lenses selection: It is important to look at whether the range of lenses available for a camera (depending on its sensor size) is large enough for your needs.
 This was one of the arguments in favour of DSLR because Canon and Nikon have very extensive lens lineups for DSLR.
-But in 2023 all manufacturers have embraced mirrorless cameras and the range of lenses is now well supplied (Nikon and Canon also have their adapter ring for their range of lenses that worked with their DSLR).
+But these days all manufacturers have embraced mirrorless cameras and the range of lenses is now well supplied (Nikon and Canon also have their adapter ring for their range of lenses that worked with their DSLR).

-Without further delay, here is the comparison table of the best mirrorless cameras in 2023.
+Without further delay, here is the comparison table of the best mirrorless cameras in 2024.
 I will try to keep this table up to date as best as I can, but your suggestions for cameras that I may have forgotten are more than welcome (and as I said, I didn’t put the super high-end models on purpose).

 The comparative table below is interactive.
 You can choose the cameras you want to compare, remove the lines that do not interest you… and to reset the table, simply reload the page.
 For a better reading experience, do not compare more than 2-3 models on mobile and 6-7 on computer.

-Canon EOS M50 M2
+Criteria | Canon EOS M50 M2

 |